Contact Tracing

 Double check that the text, email or phone call is coming from one of the numbers or addresses above.
 If you in doubt, please call your local health department to confirm.

-North Carolina continues to make the public health response more sustainable and aligned with the current state of the disease.
-NC DHHS is no longer routinely contact tracing COVID-19; however, the NC Public Health Outreach Team will make informational phone calls to certain COVID-19 case patients whose positive lab was reported to the state.
+North Carolina continues to make the COVID-19 public health response more sustainable and aligned with the current state of the disease.
+NC DHHS is no longer recommending or conducting routine contact tracing COVID-19; however, the NC Public Health Outreach Team or your local health department will make informational phone calls to certain COVID-19 case patients whose positive lab was reported to the state.
 These informational calls will provide the case patient with information about isolation, treatment, vaccines, and how to tell their own close contacts of possible exposure.
-The case patient will also be assessed for and connected to resources they may need such as food, transportation, or housing.
-Additionally, local health departments may choose to implement contact tracing strategies in response to their local needs.
+The case patient will also be asked about their needs and connected to resources they such as food, transportation, or housing if appropriate.
+Local health departments may choose to implement contact tracing strategies in response to their local needs.

 If you have questions about COVID-19 and would like to talk to someone immediately, please call your local health department or the NC Public Health Outreach Team at 1-844-628-7223 from 8am to 6pm.